kubernetes/enhancements/keps/sig-node/4205-psi-metric/README.md

 - 2023/09/13: Initial proposal
 - 2025/06/10: Drop Phase 2 from this KEP.
 Phase 2 will be tracked in its own KEP to allow separate milestone tracking
+- 2025/06/10: Update the proposal with Beta requirements

 ## Drawbacks